Thief (soundtrack)

 Thief (1981) is the fifteenth major release and second soundtrack album by Tangerine Dream.
 It is the soundtrack for the 1981 American neo-noir crime film Thief, directed by Michael Mann.
 It reached No. 43 on the UK Albums Chart in a 3-week run.

 "Beach Theme" and "Beach Scene" are two different mixes of the same piece.
 The album version of "Dr. Destructo" is quite different from the film version.
 An extended version of "Dr. Destructo" was available only on a promo single.
 "Igneous" is a remix of "Thru Metamorphic Rocks" from the 1979 album Force Majeure.
 Neither "Beach Theme" nor "Trap Feeling" appear in the film.

 After Tangerine Dream completed the soundtrack, Mann needed another sequence.
 As Tangerine Dream was on tour, Craig Safan composed and performed "Confrontation".
-The original 1981 Elektra LP released in the U.S. featured "Confrontation", but subsequent releases featured "Beach Scene" instead.
+The original 1981 Elektra US LP release featured "Confrontation" and omitted "Beach Scene", with international releases doing the opposite.

 During the 1980s, Toronto television station CITY-DT used "Scrap Yard" as their background music when inserting technical difficulties slide cards.
-Scrap Yard was also used as theme for local television newscasts on KFTY (now KEMO-TV) in Santa Rosa, California and WNDU in South Bend, Indiana.
+"Scrap Yard" was also used as the theme for local television newscasts on KFTY (now KEMO-TV) in Santa Rosa, California and WNDU in South Bend, Indiana.

-Another song from this album, "Burning Bar", was used by WFLD-TV as the theme song to their late night teletext service from KeyFax.
+Another track from the album, "Burning Bar", was used by WFLD-TV as the theme song to their late-night teletext service from KeyFax.

 The soundtrack was also nominated for Worst Musical Score at the 2nd Golden Raspberry Awards.